DaveLuhman/guestbook-client/README.md

 - Check service status: `sudo ./appliance-setup/manage-service.sh status`
 - View service logs: `sudo ./appliance-setup/manage-service.sh logs`
 - Ensure auto-start is enabled: `sudo ./appliance-setup/manage-service.sh enable`
+- Re-run setup if needed: `sudo npm run first-run`

+**Setup Issues**
+- Ensure you're running as a regular user (not root) when using `npm run first-run`
+- On Linux, the script will prompt for sudo when needed
+- If Rust is not found, run: `./appliance-setup/install-tauri-deps.sh`

 ### Logs
 Application logs are available in: